DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 9.md

 ${P_{atm}}$ is the y intercept,
 ${- \frac{mg}{A}}$ is the x value,

+4. The value of the y intercept is same as the value of the atmospheric pressure.

 ## Evaluation
-The method used to measure the molar density was determined to be very accurate
+The method used to measure the molar density was determined to be very accurate as the percentage uncertainty of the method was very

 ## Reflection